If you've got too many water beads on your hands then follow our tips to dispose of them in a responsible manner:

 You can shrink your water beads back to (nearly) their original size.
 It is best to do this out of direct sunlight, as our testing has found that lengthy exposure to sunlight damages the internal polymer structure of the beads thus causing them to break apart.
 A warm, dry area should suffice.
 If you have a dehumidifier on hand then that would speed the process up.

 If you're not interested in drying the water beads out then you can mix them into the soil in your garden.
-They will absorb and release water for 3 to 24 months before breaking down (which is actually another one of their uses as this helps to prevent soil from drying out so quickly).
+They will absorb and release water for 3 to 24 months before breaking down over a period of a year to years.
 Please note that the wide range in life expectancy in the soil is due to whether the beads are mixed deep into the soil (and out of sunlight) or whether they are still in sunlight (the beads will last a much shorter time if in direct sunlight).

 -----------------------